SaiMani-Ritish/Architecture_Online_Blood_Bank_Management_System/README.md

-# Online Blood Bank Management System through AWS Architecture
+# AWS Architecture for an Online Blood Bank Management System

 ## Abstract
 This research presents an innovative blood bank management system built on **AWS cloud services**.
 It enhances donor coordination, inventory tracking, and emergency response using a real-time mobile-web application.